 This diagram shows the subsequent phases of the evolution of the Greek temple.
 A) The pre-Hellenic megaron.
 B) The temple of Ilisus had a portico with four columns surrounding the megaron on its front and rear facades.
 C) In the temple of Assos the cella lengthened and was completely surrounded by a colonnade on its four sides.
 D) The temple D of Selinunte, was completely surrounded by columns and divided into 1–pronaos, 2-naos or cella, and 3-opisthodomos.
 E) Finally, the Temple of Hera in Olympia, with the cella divided into three naves by two rows of columns and elevated from the ground level by several steps.

 Sometimes the temples lacked this exterior colonnade and were called in Latin in antis because its facades only had the two columns of the pronaos like in the pre-Hellenic megaron.
 Sometimes the colonnade only decorated the two main facades with four columns and the temple was then called tetrastyle.
-When the colonnade also along the side walls, the front and back facades had six columns and then it was considered hexastyle, if it had eight columns then it was octastyle.
+When the colonnade was present also along the side walls, the front and back facades had six columns and then it was considered hexastyle, if it had eight columns then it was octastyle.
 In Western Greece there were only two octastyle temples: the Parthenon in Athens and a temple at Selinunte in Sicily.
 The hexastyle temples were the most abundant.

 Generally, the in antis style which is the simplest, indicates antiquity.
 The age of a temple is also shown by the diameter of its columns: thicker and less separated in older buildings and slender and further apart in newer constructions.
 Another sign of age of a Greek temple is the length of the cella which appears longer and narrower in primitive buildings.